ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ---
 layout: tutorial
-title: Ingest, Route and Land Real Time Events with Apache NiFi
+title: Set Up Simulator, Apache Services and IDE Environment
 tutorial-id: 220
 tutorial-series: Streaming
-tutorial-version: hdp-2.4.0
+tutorial-version: hdp-2.5.0
 intro-page: false
-components: [ nifi ]
+components: [ nifi, storm ]
 ---

-# Lab0: Ingest, Route and Land Real Time Events with Apache NiFi
+# Tutorial 0: Set Up Simulator, Apache Services and IDE Environment

 ## Introduction

-Apache NiFi can collect and transport data from numerous sources and provide interactive command and control of live flows with full and automated data provenance.
-We will install NiFi onto our Hortonworks Sandbox and become familiar with the NiFi Web Interface.
-We will create a flow of data using Hortonworks DataFlow to activate the truck stream simulator to generate truck data, remove the log data, extract the live truck events data and store the events into a file.
-We will use a file to verify that the correct data is being inserted into the file.
+In this tutorial, we are going to set up all the services required to run the Connected Car Application(Trucking Demo).
+We will install NiFi onto our Hortonworks Sandbox while activating Kafka and Storm for later use in the tutorial series.
+We will also walkthrough how to set up an IDE on our local machine for Storm development testing and deploy our Storm project to the Sandbox for further testing.

 ## Pre-Requisites

 - Downloaded and Installed latest [Hortonworks Sandbox](http://hortonworks.com/products/hortonworks-sandbox/#install)
 - If you are new to the sandbox shell, refer to [Learning the Ropes of the Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)
-- Memory must be at least 8GB RAM, preferably 4 processor cores, else errors may occur in third tutorial
+- Memory must be at least 8GB RAM, preferably 4 processor cores, else errors may occur in fourth tutorial
 - For windows users, to run linux terminal commands in these tutorials, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash).
-- Read Table 1 to figure out some basic details about your sandbox
+- Read **Table 1** to figure out some basic details about your sandbox

 **Table 1: Virtual Machine Information** <a id="table1-virtual-machine-information"></a>